 1. Scientific background

-Autism spectrum disorder (ASD) is a life-long pervasive, clinically and etiologically heterogeneous neurodevelopmental condition.
-Autism is characterized by impairments in social communication, repetitive behaviors, restricted interests, and altered sensory sensitivities (APA 2013).
-Symptom expression and functional levels of autism are significantly heterogeneous, including highly variable cognitive and language abilities (APA, 2013).
-The prevalence of ASD has risen strikingly in the last two decades (Tchaconas, 2013; Myers et al., 2019), and according to estimates from the CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network, 1 in 36 eight-year-olds in the USA is diagnosed with autism (Centers for Disease Control and Prevention (CDC, 2023).
+Autism spectrum disorder (ASD) is a life-long, pervasive, clinically and etiologically heterogeneous, neurodevelopmental condition.
+Autism is characterized by impairments in social communication, repetitive behaviors, restricted interests, and altered sensory sensitivities (APA, 2013).
+Symptom expression and functional levels of autism are heterogeneous, including highly variable cognitive and language abilities (APA, 2013).
+The prevalence of ASD has risen strikingly in the last two decades (Tchaconas, 2013; Myers et al., 2019), and according to estimates from the Centers for Disease Control and Prevention’s (CDC) Autism and Developmental Disabilities Monitoring (ADDM) Network, 1 in 36 eight-year-olds in the USA is diagnosed with autism (CDC, 2023).

 As a developmental disorder, much of the research and clinical emphasis on autism has been on early childhood (Murphy et al., 2016; Lai & Baron-Cohen, 2015).
-However, during adolescents and young adulthood autistic people undergo significant biological, psychological, and contextual changes such as transition to high school, and later to vocational settings (Simmons & Blyth, 1987).
-During the adolescence and early adulthood periods, young autistic people face difficulties due to the social demands of adolescence along with the strengths and challenges associated with autism (Humphrey & Lewis, 2008).
-While for many, social communication and daily living skills develop markedly during this period (McGovern & Sigman, 2005; Smith et al., 2012), research also indicates a heightened social related challenges such as suffering from bullying, and enhanced stress levels (Hebron & Humphrey, 2014; Humphrey & Lewis, 2008), and poor quality of life in comparison with the general population (Cottenceau et al., 2012; Hebron & Humphrey, 2014; Simonoff et al., 2012; Portway & Johnson, 2003).
-In an attempt to deal with social norms and expectations, to avoid negative responses from others and to alleviate emotional strain, autistic adolescents and young adults may try to 'act normally' and mask their autistic behaviors and differences (Bagatell, 2007, Mesa & Hamilton, 2022).
+However, during adolescence and young adulthood, autistic people undergo significant biological, psychological, and contextual changes such as the transition to high school and, later, to vocational settings (Simmons & Blyth, 1987).
+During adolescence and early adulthood, young autistic people face difficulties due to the social demands of adolescence, along with the challenges associated with autism (Humphrey & Lewis, 2008).
+While, for many, social communication and daily living skills develop markedly during this period (McGovern & Sigman, 2005; Smith et al., 2012), research also indicates that there are heightened social-related challenges, such as suffering from bullying and enhanced stress levels (Hebron & Humphrey, 2014; Humphrey & Lewis, 2008), and poor quality of life in comparison with the general population (Cottenceau et al., 2012; Hebron & Humphrey, 2014; Portway & Johnson, 2003; Simonoff et al., 2012).
+In an attempt to deal with social norms and expectations, to avoid negative responses from others, and to alleviate emotional strain, autistic adolescents and young adults may try to 'act normally' and mask their autistic behaviors and differences (Bagatell, 2007, Mesa & Hamilton, 2022).
 This phenomenon is called social camouflaging.

-While the function of social camouflaging is to integrate in social life and alleviate stress, research has shown that camouflaging attempts may contribute to mental health problems and identity confusion (Hull et al., 2021, Mandy, 2019).
+Although the function of social camouflaging is to integrate socially and alleviate stress, research has shown that camouflaging attempts may contribute to mental health problems and identity confusion (Hull et al., 2021, Mandy, 2019).
 Identity in the context of autism entails unique issues concerning forming self-identity in light of the diagnosis.
-The concept of 'illness identity' is defined as the set of roles and attitudes that people have developed regarding themselves in relation to the illness they are dealing with (Yanos et al., 2010).
+The concept of 'illness identity' is defined as the set of roles and attitudes that people have developed regarding themselves in relation to an illness they are dealing with (Yanos et al., 2010).
 Illness identity describes the degree to which a chronic illness is included and integrated into the person's sense of self, in an attempt to understand why some people with chronic illness experience difficulties in daily coping, while others manage to face challenges that arise as a result of their illness (Oris et al., 2016).
-Accepting and acknowledging the diagnosis allows better coping with the challenges arising from it and to better psychological and physical functioning (Karademas et al., 2009; Luyckx et al., 2010; Richardson et al., 2001).
-Oris et al (2016) refer to four dimensions of the illness identity: The first two, Rejection ( the “illness” is rejected as part of the person's identity and is perceived as a threat or unacceptable) and Engulfment ( the “illness dominates the person's identity, and invades for all areas of his life) and considered to be “negative illness identity” , whearies, the others “Acceptance” ( the person accepts the illness as part of his identity alongside other social roles, without being overwhelmed by it), and “Enrichment (the illness enriches the sense of self and allows the individual to grow as a person) and positive illness identities.
+Accepting and acknowledging the diagnosis allows people to cope with the challenges arising from it, and leads to better psychological and physical functioning (Karademas et al., 2009; Luyckx et al., 2010; Richardson et al., 2001).
+Oris et al (2016) refers to four dimensions of illness identity: The first two, Rejection ( the illness is rejected as part of the person's identity and is perceived as a threat or unacceptable) and Engulfment ( the illness dominates the person's identity, and invades for all areas of his life) and considered to be negative illness identities, whereas Acceptance ( the person accepts the illness as part of his identity alongside other social roles, without being overwhelmed by it), and Enrichment (the illness enriches the sense of self and allows the individual to grow as a person) are positive illness identities.